 I realised how dangerous it could be to take Gabe to the nymph gardens, but that was where the portal in our garden led to, and they really were beautiful.
 They would show him the most natural and stunning part of my world, which might make my explanation slightly easier for him.

 Looking over at him, I realised he was still staring around himself in disbelief, and to be honest I wasn't surprised.
 This particular garden belonged to my (sort of) cousin Demeter and her friends.
 Demeter was a dryad, and her tree, like all dryad trees, looked similar to a willow tree, but with a wonderful bright red fruit which is often used in Fae foods, but can be poisonous to Mortals if not prepared correctly.
-Of course, if it is prepared correctly it still has a huge effect on Mortals… But more about that later.
+Of course, if it is prepared correctly it still has a huge effect on them… But more about that later.
 The entire garden was full of red flowers and leaves, and a large pool in the centre of it reflected the bright blue sky back at us.
-Underneath the surface I could just see the hair of the water nymph who was attached to it, and I knew the rest of the nymphs would be hiding, watching us like this one was.
+Underneath the surface I could just see the golden hair of the water nymph who was attached to it, and I knew the rest of the nymphs would be hiding, watching us like this one was.

 "Where are we?" asked Gabe, finally finding his voice.
 His eyes were wide as he tried to take everything in, and he turned to see the other side of the portal behind us.
 He walked all the way round it, peered closely at it, and even stuck his hand back through before turning to look at me, expecting an answer to his question.